Pakistan's CPEC delusion - first published 2016

 CPEC.
 There is an inadequate economic

 analysis of the CPEC.
-This is resulted in criticism of the project, focussing
+This is resulted in criticism of the project, focusing

 on, in my view, secondary issues – such as the use of territory in POK,